alimxhamed4813/R3-Vectors-Visualizer/README.md

-# R3-Vectors-Visualizer
+# Vectors and Functions in R^2 Visualizer
-A tool for visualizing vectors in R^3.
-Provide 3-dimensional animations for vectors in the R^3 vector space.
+A tool for visualizing vectors and functions in R^2.